Ildar1/RQCODE_tutorial/README.md

 ## Step-by-Step Instructions

-Your task is to implement a security requirement that enforces password lockout after repeated failed login attempts.
-Follow the steps below carefully:
+Your task is to implement the Security Requirement that enforces password lockout after 5 failed login attempts.
+Follow the steps below:

 ### 1. Implement the Required Functionality
 Your implementation should include the following functionality: